DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section14_SecurityAndCompliance/notes.md

 ### 171. KMS Overview + Encryption in place
 - Any time you hear "encryption" for an AWS service, it's most likely KMS
-- Easy way to controll access to your data, AWS manages the key for you
+- Easy way to control access to your data, AWS manages the key for you
 - Fully integrated with IAM for authorization
 - Seamlessly integrated into:
     - EBS: Encrypted volumes